 Improve your cooling systems.
 Tighten ceiling fan blades and remove dust build-up.
 Load a fresh filter to help the air conditioning run smoothly.

 If you have a few hours or a day to make improvements.

 Wash the windows AND screens.
-They are a two-part system, and if one section isn’t clean, the other part suffers.
+They’re a two-part system; the other part suffers if one section isn’t clean.
 Invest in helpful tools such as a window squeegee and a vacuum that has an attachment that addresses all of the groves in a window.
 Soap, water, and a brush for the screens works wonders, while a 50/50 solution of hot water and vinegar is perfect for glass.